nodejs/node/doc/api.markdown

 user and used as a client (with `connect()`) or they can be created by Node and passed to the user through the `'connection'` event of a server.

-`net.Stream` instances are an EventEmitters with the following events:
+`net.Stream` instances are EventEmitters with the following events:

 ### Event: 'connect'